PINTO0309/UHD/README.md

 Ultra-lightweight human detection.
 The number of parameters does not correlate to inference speed.
 For limited use cases, an input image resolution of 64x64 is sufficient.
 High-level object detection architectures such as YOLO are overkill.

+**Please note that the dataset used to train this model is a custom-created, ultra-high-quality dataset derived from MS-COCO.
+Therefore, a simple comparison with the Val mAP values ​​of other object detection models is completely meaningless.
+In particular, please note that the mAP values ​​of other MS-COCO-based models are unnecessarily high and do not accurately assess actual performance.**

 This model is an experimental implementation and is not suitable for real-time inference using a USB camera, etc.

 https://github.com/user-attachments/assets/afca301a-9fe6-4ecd-af01-6bacbfa88e52